pymupdf/PyMuPDF/docs/annot.rst

       Return the :data:`xref` of an optional content object, or zero if there is none.

       :returns: zero or the xref of an OCG (or OCMD).

+   .. method:: set_irt_xref(xref)

+      * New in v1.19.3

+      Set annotation to be "In Response To" another one.

+      :arg int xref: The :data:`xref` of another annotation.

+         .. note:: Must refer to an existing annotation on this page.
+Setting this property requires no subsequent ``update()``.

    .. method:: set_open(value)